MicrosoftDocs/win32/desktop-src/direct3d12/using-d3d12-debug-layer-gpu-based-validation.md

 ---
-title: Use GPU-based validation with the Direct3D 12 Debug Layer
+title: GPU-based validation and the Direct3D 12 Debug Layer
 description: This topic describes how to make best use of the Direct3D 12 Debug Layer.
 GPU-based validation (GBV) enables validation scenarios on the GPU timeline that are not possible during API calls on the CPU. ms.assetid: 01D1F94F-4DD4-4781-86EF-6C639E8B1069 ms.localizationpriority: high